Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

 The only unfamiliar piece of the code above is the first six lines.
 These lines use Tkinter's `Canvas` and `create_line` methods to draw a solid black line that separates the saving panel from the query panel.
 The canvas is positioned using the `grid` method that we are already familiar with.

-If we run the main program at this point, the GUI will now look like this:
+If we run the main program at this point, the GUI will look like this:

 ![png](https://raw.githubusercontent.com/Raknoche/Raknoche.github.io/master/_posts/Images/GUI_SavingPanel.png)

-Now we need to write the `self.save_to_csv` method that correspond to the three buttons we just added.
-We define this new method within the `App` class, and use the familiar `get()` method from Tkinter to obtain the save location from the Entry box we just added.
-Pandas provides a convenient `to_csv` method to save the data frame we created to a csv file at the specified location.
+Now we need to write the `self.save_to_csv` method that correspond to the button we just added.
+We define this new method within the `App` class, and use the familiar `get()` method from Tkinter to obtain the save location from the entry box we just created.
+Once we have the desired save location, Pandas provides a convenient `to_csv` method to save the data frame to a csv file.

 ```python
     def save_to_csv(self):